Dotz0cat/rajio_gtk/README.md

 Now rajio will be installed

-## Lisence
+## License
-This project is released under the GNU Public Lisecne Version 3 or Later.
+This project is released under the GNU Public License Version 3 or Later.

 See COPYING for more details